 - If there isn’t relevant digital teaching content available on the tablets for the particular community then the tablets won’t benefit those using it.
 Most of the available teaching materials are in the major international languages, however for many local languages educational content in line with the local curriculum does not exist.

 While understanding that there are challenges to implementing tablet education, the benefits of these programs are also encouraging.
 When tablet education programs are designed and implemented appropriately for each community, the advantages can be considerable.
-We believe that with the right technology and training, disadvantaged communities and those in rural environments can reap the benefits of new education tools and platforms.
+We believe that with the right tools, we can transform education with tablet technology so that disadvantaged communities and those in rural environments can reap the benefits of new education tools and platforms.